Delaware Photographic Society

 ASSIGNED SUBJECTS

-OPEN SUBJECT CATEGORY
+OPEN SUBJECT COLOR

-Any image taken by the club member, at any time, may be entered in the Open category, except for images previously marked as accepted in earlier competitions.
+Any image taken by the club member, at any time, may be entered in the Open category, except for images previously marked as selected in earlier competitions.
 Club members are requested to use discretion and propriety when submitting images in this category.
 The Open category has no date, technique or subject requirement.

 CREATIVE